octomesh/docs/README.md

-# Yggdrasil Documentation
+# Octo Mesh Documentation
-Documentation for Yggdrasil!
+Documentation for Octo Mesh and Yggdrasil!
 Lots of this documentation is inspired and copied from [here](https://yggdrasil-network.github.io/) and [here](http://docs.meshwith.me).

 ## What is Yggdrasil?
-Yggdrasil is an experimental routing protocal.
+Yggdrasil is an experimental routing protocol.

+## What is Octo Mesh
+Octo Mesh is a community ran network that uses the Yggdrasi protocol.